ShaunReass2/MakeChangeProject/README.md

 ### Overview

-This program simulates a cash register and provides change to customers in the United States Dollar (USD), returning change in descending denominations.
+This program simulates a cash register and provides change to customers in the United States Dollar (USD), returning it in descending denominations.

 ### Technologies Used

+-Java
 -Scanner
--Java
 -Conditionals
 -Looping
--mods
--conversions
+-Mods
+-Conversions

 ### How to Run